maritime-web/BalticWeb/README.md

 A tool for ships sailing in the Arctic region around Greenland.
 ArcticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.

-## Prerequisites ##

-* Java JDK 1.7
-* Maven 3.x
-* JBoss 7.1.1 (Maven setup to deploy to JBoss)
-* MySQL (Maven configures JBoss datasource to use MySQL)
-* Node.js (Follow the installation instructions at http://nodejs.org)
-* Grunt.js (Follow the installation instructions at http://gruntjs.com)

-## Demo test server ##

-More stable releases are demoed from this test server:

-http://test.e-navigation.net/arcticweb (requires credentials only available to development team)

-## CI Test Server - Latest and Greatest ##

-The CI server continuously deployes the latest and greatest to a separate test server:

-http://appsrv-alpha.e-navigation.net/arcticweb/ (requires credentials only available to development team)

 ## Software Architecture

 ArcticWeb is rich client HTML/JS-application with a server side JSON webservice API.
 The server is a J2EE 6 application.